jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 carefully and respectfully.
 The goal is to try to give more than you take, to help more than hinder, while getting up to speed.

+Try to figure things out on your own, at least sufficiently to respect others' time.

 Follow the
 [#bitcoin-core-dev](https://webchat.freenode.net/?channels=bitcoin-core-dev)
 IRC channel and the